MicroEJ/docs/VEEWearUserGuide/offloading.rst

 VEE Wear offers a comprehensive solution for software development on this dual architecture:

 - MicroEJ VEE enables the execution of applications written in high-level code through virtualization on the microcontroller.
-- the :ref:`Android Compatibility Kit <runnning_on_android>` allows the execution of the same application on the microprocessor without the need for re-implementation.
+- the :ref:`Android Compatibility Kit <android_compatibility_kit>` allows the execution of the same application on the microprocessor without the need for re-implementation.
 - the Offloading Framework provides the ability to switch the application context between the two processors depending on their capabilities and on the application flow.

 One Code, Two Targets